-You may find the Letters and Sounds website information useful: http://www.letters-and-sounds.com/
+- You may find Letters and Sounds revised Little Wandle website information useful: https://www.littlewandlelettersandsounds.org.uk/

 At St Christophers Academy we share a passion for books with a love of reading at our heart.
 We know that the development of reading skills, along with speaking and listening skills, is fundamental to the progress that our children make and we are determined to enable our children to become confident, fluent, enthusiastic and effective readers.
 We have high expectations for our children and encourage them to approach books actively, expecting them to make sense and developing an assortment of strategies to help them not only decode but also to understand what they are reading.
 All at St Christophers Academy are committed to ensuring that this happens and this policy clearly sets out how reading is taught in our school.

 - Read with enjoyment across a range of genres

 - Read for pleasure and enjoyment as well as information